Excerpt 6, A Throne for Rabble

 In this chapter, Sara Sothron, her mother, and a friendly neighbor travel to the First King’s castle to help with preparations for a great feast.
-Feel free to check out the synopsis for The King Trials if you need more information.
+Feel free to check out the synopsis for A Throne for Rabble if you need more information.

 Disclaimer: Some of this content may be NSFW.
 The subject matter is intended for mature audiences, as it deals with the sometimes unpleasant realities of life in the medieval ages, which helped inspire this fictional fantasy novel.

 Sara’s mother shook her awake to catch the first rays of pearl light glimmering through leaves and limbs.